I ask this question of myself (what is here in me?) and of the world (what is here before me?) and of the people I meet (what is here in her, in him?)

 Here wasn’t he?
 Always.

-Recently, as my question has led me down the rabbit hole of myself, I’ve realized that I am in the middle of a great peeling away – an awakening heralded by an increasing sense that my life was tightening around me.
+Recently, as my question has led me down the rabbit hole of myself, I’ve realized that I am in the middle of a great peeling away.
+Life was tightening around me.
 I was squeezing through a tight tunnel, peeling and being peeled.

 My life was suddenly, and quite profoundly, too small for me.